- Name. The name of this corporation is Berkeley-Regis United Neighbors, Inc. (“BRUN”)

 - Records.
-BRUN will keep complete books and records of account and will also keep records of the meeting minutes and written consents of its members, the Board of Directors, and committees.
+BRUN will keep complete books and records of account and will also keep records of the written consents of its members, the Board of Directors, and committees.
 Any member or her or his agent may inspect BRUN’s corporate books and records for a proper purpose during regular business hours, in accordance with Colorado law.

 MEMBERS AND MEETINGS